How to Make Habits Stick

 2. When a trigger happens, swap out the original reward for a reasonable alternative and perform the activity.

-3. Write down the first 3 things that come to mind, even if they don’t have any direct connection to what you did.
+3. Write down the first three things that come to mind, even if they’re unconnected with what you did.

 4. Set your alarm for 15 minutes, then ask if you still have that urge.